soft-lang/soft/PHILOSOPHY.md

 I would guess most compiler designers are primarily occupied working on some specific *language*.

-It's probably a hard sell trying to convince others what we need is a new *compiler* and not a new *language*, since it's much more exciting to talk about new language features, than to talk how we can do exactly the same things as before, but in a simpler way.
+It's probably a hard sell trying to convince others what we need is a new *compiler* and not a new *language*, since some might think it's more exciting to talk about new language features, than how we can do exactly the same things as before, but in a simpler way.

-Another reason is perhaps the lack of collaboration between languages.
+Another reason is perhaps the lack of collaboration and code reuse between languages and their compilers.

-Behind many modern languages stand a big corporations, and perhaps they are primarily interested in seeing improvements in their own language and their own compiler.
+Behind many modern languages stand a big corporations, and perhaps they are primarily interested in prioritizing improvements in their own language and their own compiler.

 Most compilers have come into existence because someone somewhere decided we